Gleyber Torres Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in the league with a collective 10.4 strikeouts per nine innings.
+- The Twins pitching staff leads MLB with a collective 10.4 strikeouts per nine innings.

-- The Twins' 2.50 team ERA ranks second among all MLB pitching staffs.
+- The Twins have a 2.62 team ERA that ranks first across all MLB pitching staffs.

-- Mahle (1-1) makes the start for the Twins, his third of the season.
+- Lopez (1-0 with a 1.35 ERA and 26 strikeouts in 20 2/3 innings pitched) gets the start for the Twins, his fourth of the season.

-- His most recent time out came in relief on Friday when the righty tossed 2/3 innings against the New York Yankees while allowing hits.
+- The right-hander's most recent time out came on Tuesday against the Chicago White Sox, when he threw 7 2/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.